diamondpkg/diamond/README.md

 If no packages are provided, diamond will install the packages in your `diamond.yml` file.

 ### Package Format
-Packages are hosted on github, and their names look like this
+All packages are hosted on github.
+Package names follow the following format `owner/repo@ref`
+If no branch, tag, or commit is provided, the latest commit from `master` is used.
+#### Examples:
 * `Hackzzila/diamond`
 * `Hackzzila/diamond@1.0.0`
 * `Hackzzila/diamond@master`
 * `Hackzzila/diamond@c8578ac59b69ad8caabb4540df27c9c1cd542964`

-If no branch, tag, or commit is provided, the latest commit from `master` is used.

 ## diamond.yml/diamond.json
 A typical diamond.yml file will look like this: